Nazmus20/PredictiveDisplay3.0/README.md

 **freq_sweep:** This `C++` package injects a sinusoidal frequency sweep in the roll, pitch, and yaw gimbal axes to identify its transfer function.
 The messages are published to the topic called `/gimbal_target_speed` to perform reference speed tracking.
 The x-, y-, and z-axes of `/gimbal_target_speed` messages denote the roll, pitch, and yaw motions of the gimbal respectively.
 The commanded messages published to the topics `/gimbal_target_speed` or `/gimbal_target_orientation` and the corresponding measurements obtained from the topics `/gimbal_imu_angles` or `/gimbal_enc_angles` give us the transfer function of the gimbal.

+**het_ster_calib:** This package performs heterogeneous stereo calibration of the two cameras.
+The ouput is a homography matrix that maps pixels from one camera frame to pixels in another camera frame which is required by the predictive algorithm to perform proper image stitching.
+You need to specify the dierctories where the PTZ and the omni images are saved.
+The naming convention should be